Roderik11/Spark/README.md

 - Multithreaded, using all available cores where possible
 - CommandBuffer pattern to minimize state switching and efficient DrawCall handling
 - Unity-esque components, script execution and Asset system
-- Unity-esque customizable editor with custom inspectors etc.
+- Unity-esque extendable editor with custom inspectors etc.
 - Editor UI created with Squid - probably the best example for complex UIs